How To: IELTS Band 7+ On A Budget

 • Understand the correct application of simple words.

-• Improve your grammar.
+• Improve your spelling and punctuation.

 • Learn new words to improve your vocabulary.
 An effective way to do this is to list out the possible essay topics and learn associated words.
 For instance, if writing academic IELTS, you can learn words associated with academic essay questions such as transportation, education, tourism, culture, etc.